Can a Director be held personally liable for a company's debt?

 If a company is doing well, directors can pay themselves a small salary and withdraw dividends from profits.
 They are charged at a low tax rate of 7.5% for dividends up to £46,351 and 32.5% above that level, the idea being that it incentives and rewards directors for making profits.

 If the company starts to struggle financially and the director(s) continue to withdraw dividends, this is where problems begin.
 The tax rate effectively becomes higher yet many directors do not realise this, so they continue withdrawing dividends.
 By being taxed too little, they are essentially therefore in debt to HMRC.
-This pattern can spiral out of control and eventually produce a large overdrawn directors’ account.
+This pattern can spiral out of control and eventually produce a large overdrawn directors’ loan account.
 If the company becomes insolvent, the director will likely be ordered to pay back everything they owe to creditors, making them personally liable for the debt.
 However a deal can be done with the insolvency practitioner depending on the circumstances.

 Partnernships and Sole Traders